Yellow Lady’s Slipper

 Grows in upper and middle elevations of wooded slopes of ravines and stream valleys, facing north or east, in acid soils in rich upland forests.

 Most orchids are declining.
 Habitat destruction for logging, grazing, and conversion to pasture causes much of the loss.
-Root diggers also damage populations, selling the roots as medicinal herbs, even though the folkloric basis for thinking it useful as a drug hardly justifies wiping out these plants.
+Root diggers also damage populations, selling the roots as garden plants or as medicinal herbs, even though the folkloric basis for thinking it useful as a drug hardly justifies wiping out these plants.
 Collecting orchids for gardening is perhaps the saddest reason for their decline, since it is no secret that lady’s slippers nearly always die upon transplanting.

-Touching this plant can cause a skin rash in some people.
 Most orchids are declining, usually due to human activities.
 Cora Steyermark wrote, “Anyone who has any conception of the struggle an orchid must undergo to perpetuate itself would leave any member of this family in its natural habitat.”

 Title